sblunt/orbitize/docs/manual.rst

 on the mass of the primary (from e.g., spectroscopic analysis) is used as a prior on the total mass when the planet mass is small and can be ignored.

-A second important degeneracy is between semimajor axis 𝑎, total mass :math:`𝑀_tot`, and parallax 𝜋.
+A second important degeneracy is between semimajor axis 𝑎, total mass :math:`𝑀_{tot}`, and parallax 𝜋.
 If we just had relative astrometric measurements and no external knowledge of the system parallax, we would not be able to distinguish between a system that has larger distance and larger semimajor axis (and therefore larger total mass,